Meet the best vegetarian chili recipe I've tasted! Chipotle peppers in adobo sauce and fire-roasted tomatoes give it a delicious smoky kick.

 - Freshly ground black pepper

-- 1 tablespoon lime juice, plus wedges for serving
+- 1 tablespoon fresh lime juice, plus wedges for serving

 - Heat the oil in a large pot over medium heat.
-Add the onion, a few pinches of salt and pepper, and stir.
-Cook until the onion is translucent, 5 minutes, then add the garlic and red pepper.
-Stir and cook until soft, 5 to 8 minutes, turning the heat down as needed.
+Add the onion, a pinch of salt, and several grinds of pepper and stir.
+Cook until the onion is translucent, 5 minutes, then add the red pepper.
+Stir and cook until soft, 5 to 8 minutes, turning down the heat as needed.

-- Add the tomatoes, beans, water, chipotles, adobo sauce, corn, salt, and a few grinds of pepper.
+- Add the tomatoes, beans, water, chipotles, adobo sauce, corn, salt, and several grinds of pepper.
 Cover, reduce the heat to low, and simmer for 25 minutes, stirring occasionally, until the chili has thickened.

 - Stir in the lime juice and season to taste.
 Serve with desired toppings.